 Does The Catholic University of America accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-β The Catholic University of America accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+β The Catholic University of America accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to The Catholic University of America?